duPont Awards: How to Enter

 Submit breaking news stories as one consolidated entry from the news organization.
 For example, coverage about the Boston Marathon bombing reported on multiple platforms should be submitted as one entry.
 Include entire segments as they originally aired, in chronological order, separated by a few seconds of black.
 Do not submit narrated highlight reels.
 The duPont Jury looks for insightful coverage sustained throughout the event or crisis and afterward.
 Breaking news submissions should not exceed 2 hours.

-Excellence in the digital and multimedia arena requires both outstanding journalism and innovative storytelling.
-Past winners include an interactive, multi-faceted online site about a deployment of soldiers to Afghanistan, which included videos, reader submitted content, panoramas, and other audio-visual components.
+Excellence in the interactive and multimedia arena requires both outstanding journalism and innovative storytelling.
+Past winners include a multi-faceted online site about a deployment of soldiers to Afghanistan, which included videos, reader submitted content, panoramas, and other audio-visual components.
 Be sure to include the URL for the entry and the URL for any relevant websites (Network, Production Company, etc.) in the online entry form.

 Documentaries that have appeared on air, online or in theaters are eligible.
-A documentary is considered for its storytelling and editorial independence about critical issues.
+A documentary is considered for its journalistic content, storytelling, and editorial independence about critical issues.
 Past winners have been honored for stories about the impact of war, health care, poverty, race and ethnic relations, and historical events.
 Funding information for independent productions is mandatory.

 The duPont Jury honors outstanding reporting in the public service by local television stations, radio stations and websites about important issues in their communities.
 In recent years, local stations have received duPont Awards for exceptional coverage of the environment, immigration, education, child abuse, poverty, and investigative reporting on corruption in local institutions.